null-machine/limbus-company-roll-analyzer/README.md

 - The Y-axis represents the chance of winning the clash.
 - The X-axis represents the power required to win the clash.
 - The three coloured lines represent win chances at maximum, zero and minimum sanity.
-	- In other words, cyan, yellow and magenta lines are associated a chance of 0.95, 0.5 and 0.05 of getting heads respectively.
+	- In other words, cyan, grey and magenta lines are associated a chance of 0.95, 0.5 and 0.05 of getting heads respectively.
 - For example, if a skill has the cyan line at x=12 and y=0.75, it has a 75% chance of beating a 12 at maximum sanity.

 ![G Corp Gregor's Chart](charts/gregor_g_corp.png)